biofer76/ansible-role-gce/README.md

 Google Compute Engine (GCE)
 =========

-An Ansible role ables to manage all GCE resources and simplify the integration process in other Ansible projects that require Google Cloud support.
+An Ansible role ables to manage GCE resources and simplify the integration process in other Ansible projects that require Google Cloud support.

 Requirements
 ------------

-* Python Google
+* python3
+* ansible >= 2.9
+* requests >= 2.18.4
+* google-auth >= 1.3.0

 Role Variables
 --------------